 Sun, sea and serenity; this is September in Cornwall.

 What’s better than listening to music or watching live entertainment with a beverage in hand as the warm September sun casts lazy shadows in the afternoon?
-Music is a huge part of the Cornish way of life, from heartily singing along to sea shanties in the local pub to welcoming both established and upcoming musicians at venues across the county.
-This September has a cracking line up of festivals and events to look forward to so get ready to be entertained and soak up the perfect soundtrack to the perfect backdrop.
+Music and entertainment is a huge part of the Cornish way of life, from heartily singing along to sea shanties in the local pub to welcoming both established and upcoming acts at venues across the county.
+No exception, this September has a cracking line up of safe, socially-distanced events to look forward to:

 Fishing and farming are both deeply entrenched in Cornish heritage and with so much emphasis on fresh, local food the standard of cuisine in this vibrant county is incredibly high.
 Make sure you save the date and check out the delicious line up of culinary events this September where local talent showcase the best of the best to send you into gastronomical heaven.

 Arriving in Cornwall there is an undeniable sense of calm that envelopes our beautiful county.
 Any visit, no matter how long or short, should allow time for breathing in the atmosphere and unwinding.
-However you best like to relax, whether it’s with a cream tea and a view, picking your own little corner of a secret cove, daydreaming on a picnic blanket or nestled into the village pub, you’ll find something just right for you this September.
+However you best like to relax, whether it’s with a cream tea and a view, picking your own little corner of one of St Merryn’s seven bays for seven days, daydreaming on a picnic blanket overlooking the Rumps or nestled into the village pub, you’ll find something just right for you this September.